 Growing one of the most controversial plants in the world can be quite a daunting task.
-Indoor cannabis growing is a simple but expensive process when starting out, especially beginners.
+Indoor cannabis growing is a simple but expensive process when starting out, especially for beginners.
 People who have access to a private, sunny outdoor spot will find it easier to grow cannabis, as the plant itself requires pretty much the same conditions to thrive as a tomato plant.
 However, a key difference is that a tomato plant will likely produce some kind of fruit with the right care.
 But, with cannabis plants—where larger yields are often the goal—attention to detail is absolutely critical to success.

 Best Time for Planting Cannabis Outdoors